bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-transfer.md

-# Transfer a conversation to another operator or line imopenlines.operator.transfer
+# Transfer a dialogue to another operator or line imopenlines.operator.transfer

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}